oudeismetis/oudeis/content/blog/2020/workbench.md

 Bigger and bolder projects can't be built on the floor
 <!--more-->

-Initially I had thoughts about building a large heavy woodworking bench with a vice, dog holes ... the whole 9 yards.
+Initially I had thoughts about building a large heavy woodworking bench with a vice, dog holes . . . the whole 9 yards.

 Honestly though, I don't have the space for that at the moment and given my diverse interests I wanted something more versatile.
-I decided I wanted something big...but small enough and light enough that I could get it up the basement stairs in one piece should I need to move it out.
+I decided I wanted something big. . .but small enough and light enough that I could get it up the basement stairs in one piece should I need to move it out.
 I also wanted more storage for my growing set of tools and be able to wheel it around.

 <div class="center">
   <img src="/img/2020/workbench_closed.jpeg"></br>